aloysius-tim/dockerfiles/ng-cli-nginx/README.md

-# docker-ng
+# docker-ng-nginx

-Angular 2 client, known as [angular-cli](https://github.com/angular/angular-cli) and providing "ng" command
+Angular 2 client, known as [angular-cli](https://github.com/angular/angular-cli) with Nginx

 # Details

-Image provides exposed port: 4200 (app) and 49152 (livereload).
+Image provides exposed port: 4200 (app), 49152 (livereload) and 80 (Nginx).

 The default working directory is "/project", so you **should link you workspace to that directory** (see "How to use" section).